frankuman/5imFortress/README.md

 - 5G Tower Simulation provided by [WNS](https://github.com/trunk96/wireless-network-simulator)
 - HMI ModBus Server Control provided by [pyModBusTCP](https://github.com/sourceperl/pyModbusTCP)
 - Security Breach Simulation with Gigaattacker.py
+### Back-end
+The basestations uses 5 slaves for modbus communication, which are sending and receiving data from `BS\backend\scaca\plc.py`
+#### PLC
+The PLC checks with its sensor what the current power is supposed to be according to the HMI, by requesting to see the coils in each slave.
+The PLC also uses its sensor to check what the current bitrate and users is for each tower, it then takes those and writes those into the slaves registers.
+PLC has a small memory that it stores and compares data to.
+#### HMI
+HMI is connected to the python flask dashboard and a Modbus master.
+The Modbus master requests to read and write to coils and register accordingly.
 ## Requirements
 - Python 3.7.0 or higher
 - Pip